-Trying to pinpoint just how and when a new sport takes off is never an easy task, but a series of chance encounters and passionate people, who didn't know it at the time, played a huge role in what became New Zealand's fastest growing sport.
+A series of chance encounters between passionate people, who didn't know it at the time, played a huge role in what became New Zealand's fastest growing sport.

 Futsal - the five-a-side indoor variation of football, has experienced a staggering rise in participation of well over 350 percent since 2010.

 There are now over 28,000 registered players alone.